Get

 You can also add things to the mattress, like double-sided tape.
 Use a few pieces of double-sided tape to discourage your feline from using the mattress when you aren’t around.
 Cats hate the sticky texture and will quickly flee the scene.

 Of course, you’ll need to remove this tape when you want to use the mattress unless you want to be sleeping on tape!
 You can also use aluminum foil.
-Many cats are scared of the sound that it makes when they suddenly jump on it, and the rough feeling is quite uncomfortable.
+Many cats dislike the sound it makes when they suddenly jump on it, and the rough feeling is quite uncomfortable.

 You don’t have to keep these materials on the mattress forever.
-After a few encounters with aluminum foil or sticky tape, your cat will likely decide to avoid the bed entirely.
-Even after removing it, your cat will assume that the tape and aluminum foil remain.
+After a few encounters with aluminum foil or sticky tape, your cat may decide to avoid the bed entirely.

 You may need to repeat this occasionally if your cat realizes the bed is soft and cozy again.
 However, it’s a relatively straightforward way to prevent your cat from trying to lie on the air mattress.